-The main requirements appear first, followed by the related acceptable means of compliance (AMC), even though this MCAR does not have any, and guidance material (GM) paragraph(s).
+The main requirements appear first, followed by the related acceptable means of compliance (AMC), and guidance material (GM) paragraph(s).

 All elements (i.e. Requirement, AMC and GM) are colour-coded and can be identified according to the illustration below: